ainsleyclark/mesh/README.md

 ## Documentation

-Documentation for each utility and component can be found under the documentation folder, alternatively you can visit [meshcss.com](https://www.meshcss.com) to see visual examples & code snippets.
+Documentation for each utility and component can be found under the documentation folder.
+Alternatively, you can visit [meshcss.com](https://www.meshcss.com) to see visual examples & code snippets.

 ## Contributing

 mesh welcomes contributors, but please read the [contributing document](CONTRIBUTING.md) before making a pull request.
-You can also browse the issues or help wanted section found above.
+You can also browse the [issues](https://github.com/ainsleyclark/mesh/issuesissues) or [help wanted](https://github.com/ainsleyclark/mesh/pulls?q=is%3Apr+is%3Aopen+label%3A%22help+wanted%22) section found above.
-We advise to get yourself familiar with grid system, utilities and components at [meshCSS](https://www.meshcss.com) to see how things work before contributing.
+We advise that you get yourself familiar with grid system, utilities and components at [meshCSS](https://www.meshcss.com) to see how things work before contributing.

 ## Donate
-Maintaining & updating mesh is time consuming, if you want to sponsor us or just buy us a coffee, it would be greatly appreciated.
+Maintaining & updating mesh is time consuming.
+If you want to sponsor us or just buy us a coffee, it would be greatly appreciated.
 You can help keep meshCSS alive by donating.
-<br>Please visit [our donation page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HEC5AZCBWH2B6&source=url) to contribute to the project, even a small amount helps.
+<br>Please visit [our donation page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HEC5AZCBWH2B6&source=url) to contribute to the project - even a small amount helps.

 ## Contributors